 Yoga for Addictions

-As early as 500 BC, the practice of yoga has been documented in India and practiced in multiple countries.
-Yoga is the tradition that combines physical and mental disciplines to achieve peace of mind and strength in body.
-There are several branches, or types, of yoga including Raja Yoga, Karma Yoga, and Hatha Yoga.
-Various kinds of yoga include different physical postures, or 'Asanas' as they are called within the practice.
+Various kinds of yoga include different physical postures or 'Asanas' as they are called within the practice.
 Each branch of yoga has several elements in common, the most important being the over-arching belief of the connection between the power of the mind and the body.
 When practiced consistently, yoga can tone and strengthen muscles (as well as form a lean body), but can ease stress, provide peace, and help to fight addictions.

-Smoking is an addiction that can be beat with the practice of yoga.
-Kundalini yoga, in particular, is thought to benefit smokers in their battle to quit.
+Smoking is an addiction that can be beaten with the practice of yoga.
+Kundalini yoga in particular is thought to benefit smokers in their battle to quit.
 Kundalini is a more vigorous form of yoga than others.
 Strenuous and repetitive movements stetch people's limits and particular attention to heavy breathing draws people's attention to the lungs and their current health state.

 The mind, body, and spirit approach that yoga uses is becoming increasingly popular in addiction recovery programs.
 Part of the addiction of smoking is associated with the mental comfort that a cigarette provides.
 If that same comfort can be provided by a different activity (like yoga), or peace of mind can be reached by the physical exertion that yoga provides, then it's one step closer to finding healthier outlets to stress than smoking.
 People that are addicted to a substance either have or develop a degree of spontaneity to them, there is an anxiety present that smoking alleviates.
 Yoga can help to modify those anxieties and stresses.
 In the same way that all the different Asanas will eventually strengthen muscles, the mind will also become calmer and more stable.